-- Make sure earth ground is connected. - If there are unused current transformer inputs, install a shorting jumper for each unused CT (a short length of wire connected between the white and black dots marked on the label). - If there are unused voltage inputs (on the green screw terminal), connect them to neutral (if present) or earth ground (if neutral isn't available). - If you suspect noise may be the problem, try moving the meter away from the source of noise.
+- If there are unused current transformer inputs, install a shorting jumper for each unused CT (a short length of wire connected between the white and black dots marked on the label). - If there are unused voltage inputs (on the green screw terminal), connect them to neutral (if present) or earth ground (if neutral isn't available). - If you suspect noise may be the problem, try moving the meter away from the source of noise.
 Also try to keep the CT wires as short as possible and cut off excess wire.